vmware/vic/doc/user_doc/vic_admin/README.md

 # vSphere Integrated Containers Engine for vSphere Administrators

-*vSphere Integrated Containers Engine for vSphere Administrators* provides information about how to install and configure VMware vSphere Integrated Containers Engine.
+*vSphere Integrated Containers Engine for vSphere Administrators* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; Engine as a vSphere Administrator.

 **Product version: 0.7.0**